History of

 To rebuild, farmers switched from disease-prone Arabica to the hardier Catimor variety, ensuring more reliable harvests.
 Over time, coffee farming on the Plateau steadily recovered, becoming key to Laos’ coffee production.

 The early 2000s marked a period of international recognition for Lao coffee, with producers emphasising sustainability and quality.
-In the 2010s, a shift toward artisanal specialty coffees reflected global consumer demand for premium products.

-In 2014, the Lao government introduced a national Coffee Strategy and Socio-Economic Development Plan with ambitious goals for the industry.
-Between 2010 and 2015, coffee exports surged to USD 50 million, highlighting Laos’s growing global presence.
+In 2014, the Lao government introduced the National Coffee Strategy and Socio-Economic Development Plan with ambitious goals for the industry.

 French Connections

-In the coffee-growing regions of Laos, particularly in the Bolaven Plateau, the French influence remains evident.
 During times of conflict, including colonial uprisings, the Vietnam War and internal struggles with ethnic Lao tribes, many Lao people fled to France, where they built strong cultural ties.

 Today in the Bolaven, some of the French Lao diaspora have returned home to farm in these areas, creating a unique blend of Lao and French traditions.